transfem-org/TransFish/README.md

 git clone https://codeberg.org/thatonecalculator/calckey.git
 cd calckey/
 # git checkout main # if you want only stable versions
-cp ../misskey/.config/default.yml ./.config/default.yml # replace `../misskey/` with misskey path, replace `default.yml` with `docker.yml` if you use docker
-# cp -r ../misskey/files . # if you don't use object storage
 ```

 ## 📩 Install dependencies